alirumane/ein-bkup/_posts/2016-03-11-mjpg-streamer-on-raspberry-pi.md

 Encoder Buffer Size 81920
 {% endhighlight %}
-  Now type the this url in your browser `http://localhost:9000/stream.html` to view the streamed output locally or type the IP address of Raspberry Pi with port like `http://<IP-address>:9000/stream.html` to watch from another computer/device in your network.
+  Now type this url in your browser `http://localhost:9000/stream.html` to view the streamed output locally or type the IP address of Raspberry Pi with the port like `http://<IP-address>:9000/stream.html` to watch from another computer/device in your network.

 #### Find IP address:

-To find IP address there are many ways, one of them is by by typing `ifconfig` in terminal
+To find IP address there are many ways, one of them is by typing `ifconfig` in terminal

 {% highlight bash %}
 sudo ifconfig